Leopoldo Prato: Biography

 Leopoldo was born on February 3, 1845, at Pamparato as the son of Antonio Prato and Luigia Barberis.
 He enlisted as a volunteer on August 5, 1862, with a term of eight years.
 In March 1864, he was assigned to the 1st Bersaglieri Infantry Regiment as a corporal before being promoted to sergeant and quartermaster.
 Prato was then admitted to the Scuola Militare di Fanteria on April 1, 1873, and was appointed Second Lieutenant the next year.
 Initially assigned to the 10th Bersaglieri Infantry Regiment on April 29, he was promoted to Lieutenant by 1879 and was transferred to the 3rd Bersaglieri Infantry Regiment which was stationed at Messina on May 17, 1880, along with a promotion to captain.
 On March 21, 1886, he assumed the rank of Adjutant Major and from September 18, 1887, to August 1, 1889, Prato served in the Military College of Messina as a teacher of geography and later, on Adjutant Majors.

 On August 5, he submitted a request for Eritrea and was assigned to the superior command of the colony.
 However, he only remained there for 16 months as he soon returned to the Italian mainland and was assigned to the 9th Bersaglieri Infantry Regiment.
 Promoted to Major in 1894, Prato was initially assigned to the District of Cagliari but on August 19, 1894, he was tasked with organizing the 6th African Infantry Battalion on December 18, 1895.
 He departed from Naples aboard the steamship Adria for Massawa which he arrived on January 10, 1896, where he was assigned to the 3rd Infantry Regiment of the 2nd Brigade.
 On the evening of February 29, 1896, Prato began his march around 9 PM and reached his positions at Colle Rebbi Arienni where he deployed his troops.
-On the morning of March 1, Prato and his battalion began a valiant fight as they were constantly being pursued by the Shaan hordes that overwhelmed the center forces of the brigade.
+On the morning of March 1, Prato and his battalion began a valiant fight as they were constantly being pursued by the Shewan hordes that overwhelmed the center forces of the brigade.
 During the defense, Prato was wounded 4 times but despite that, he continued to stand his ground as he continued to fire with his revolver until he was killed by a lance while he was attempting to retreat.